exercism/v3/docs/concept-exercises.md

 When writing documentation and supporting Markdown files for Concept Exercises, please consult the [style guide][style-guide] noting the [automatic formatting section][style-guide-auto-formatting].
 Also check any language-specific style guides, where applicable.

+## Concept Exercise files

+Concept Exercise files are located in the track's `exercises/concept/<slug>` directory.

 ## Documentation files

 The purpose of the documentation files is explained both in this document and in the [Anatomy of a Concept Exercise video][anatomy-of-a-concept-exercise-video].